Webinar number: 2621 403 2013

 The WMU Department of Physician Assistant offers an entry-level, full-time, 24-month, professional education curriculum that leads to a Master of Science in Medicine (MSM).
 After graduation you'll be prepared to take the certifying exam to become a PA.

 Physician assistants are medical professionals who diagnose illness, develop and manage treatment plans, prescribe medications and often serve as a patient’s principal health care provider.
 With thousands of hours of medical training, PAs are versatile and collaborative.
 We practice in every state and in every medical setting and specialty, improving health care access and quality.

-We are pleased to offer virtual information sessions for the 2022-23 application cycle have concluded.
+Our virtual information sessions for the 2022-23 application cycle have concluded.
 They will restart again in April for the 2024-25 cycle.
 In the meantime, if you have questions, email us at email@example.com.
 This inbox is monitored regularly.

 The Department of Physician Assistant has utilized a holistic process for the last two years.
 The process requires more time and effort, but the result has been positive.